globalsculptor/glowpuzzle-wearable/README.md

 The version for Tizen Gear 2/S Smartwatches was developed specially for the Tizen App Challenge.

-More info on my website: http://globalsculptor.com
+More info on our website: http://globalsculptor.com